ChipCE/HevORT-lite/README.md

 - Top hat, this will be lightweight and use 100% printable parts
 - Physic button power control for pi and sonoff-psu

+## Thing might change

+- The extruder cable mounter.
+I'm thinking to change this part to make the printer easier to fully enclosed.